Seville, Spring 2001

 Eugenia talked a lot.
 Tended to assume I knew what she was saying.
 We worked together at Mex Rock restaurant mexicano in Seville in the Spring of 2001, and we became friends.
 When we met, I did not speak Spanish.
 Eugenia did not speak English, as neither did Juana, another dear woman who was also a cook at the restaurant.

 Only Mauricio, the owner, had reasonably good English.
 He told me on the day that he hired me that the staff all spoke English pretty well, so it shouldn't be a problem.
 Although they did not, it was not.
 We cooks figured out how to work together, because we liked each other.

 As it turned out, the problem was that Mauricio did speak English (and understood what I ended up saying to him.)
-Every restaurant story has its end, doesn't it?
-Some better than others.
+Every restaurant story has its end; some better than others.

 Sometimes I can't hold my words inside.
 Sometimes I do hold them inside, and then when words come out, I say something too general, and too condemning.
 I told Mauricio that I really didn't like the way he treated his employees.
 He didn't like that of course.
 What could he do with that?
 It's not the kind of criticism that he could take and incorporate into his business.

 Eugenia left soon after I did.
 Juana was still working at Mex Rock when I left Seville, and I can't expect she was too happy about it.
 Mauricio has a reputation about town among workers that he's an "explotador.*" And he is.
 Employing unpapered workers from about the Spanish-speaking world.
 There was a certain ultimatum over several abusive practices.
 Take it or leave it.